fernandolucheti/ProtocolMacro/README.md

 # ProtocolMacro
-A macro that produces a protocol based on a class/struct public interface
+A macro that produces a protocol based on a class/struct non private interface

 ## Usage
  1 - add ProtocolMacro as a dependency